How to Prepare Your Mixes for Mastering

 Above All Make Sure Your Mix Sounds Like You Want

 This is possibly the most important tip.
 So often after mastering a song the artist will decide they are not happy with the way they mixed the track, or want a track replacement.
 The re-mix will then require re-mastering.
 Artists should remember that mastering is not a magic fix all and you’re not going to get a great final master if you don’t have a great mix.
 As mentioned before mastering will bring out both the best and worst in your mix so it’s important to iron out everything possible before submission.

-If you have any problems or questions, feel free to contact us.
+If you have any questions, feel free to contact us.
 We look forward to working with you!